 Daphne and the sister helped me to my feet, and I became aware that a half-dozen or so other nuns were standing around us in the rain, the whole lot of us getting sopping wet.

-Soon everyone was up on their back porch, and I was sitting in a plain white-painted rocking chair.
+Soon everyone was up on the back porch of the convent, and I was sitting in a plain white-painted rocking chair.

 “Oh, I suppose a glass of water wouldn’t hurt,” said Daphne, pressing the water out of her hair with one hand.